alexsmaliy/leetcode/src/main/java/leet/problems/leet424/README.md

 mechanism of action to another problem context.
 This is not a *medium* problem for me.

-What I did come up with was a worst-case *n*&sup2; solution (where *n* is the length of the string), in which I simply iterated over the string and, for each letter, checked how far I'd get on *k* repairs (worst case here is a string `AAAA…` that needs no repair).
+What I did come up with was a solution, in which I simply iterated over the string and, for each letter, checked how far I'd get on *k* repairs (worst case here is a string.
 I special-cased cases like `BAAAB` by adding a look-ahead if a look-behind reached the beginning of the string with the budget of repair operations not yet exhausted.